 Under this alternative, impacts relating to invasive plants would no longer occur from livestock grazing.
 Impacts resulting from wild horse use would continue, particularly if the wild horse herd continues to exceed AML.
 Over time, some key grasses and forbs should increase, which should help reduce the spread and concentration of invasive cheatgrass and halogeton.
-Other perennial species, such as Indian Ricegrass, which do best under moderate grazing allowing for seed production every third or fourth season, would likely remain static in vigor or even become decadent under this alternative (USDA NRCS Idaho 2020, page 3) Adaptive management practices using intensive livestock grazing would not be available to control or reduce the cheatgrass invasion.
+Other perennial species, such as Indian Ricegrass, which do best under moderate grazing allowing for seed production every third or fourth season, would likely remain static in vigor or even become decadent under this alternative (NRCS Idaho 2006) Adaptive management practices using intensive livestock grazing would not be available to control or reduce the cheatgrass invasion.
 Removing livestock would substantially reduce the grazing use on riparian areas, which may help limit the expansion of invasive plants along those areas.

 Proposed Action: Under the proposed action we could expect a beneficial impact on noxious and invasive weed populations.
-Although disturbances related to construction and maintenance of range improvements can initially create new infestations, the best management practices in our current Resource Management Plan minimize this impact.
-When these improvements are completed and functioning to manage livestock appropriately they result in less disturbance and therefore lessen the severity of new noxious weed infestations.
-This is a result of sound grazing management which is achieved through prudent use of infrastructure including fencing, watering facilities and cattleguards.
+Although disturbances related to construction and maintenance of range improvements can initially create new infestations, the best management practices in the current Resource Management Plan minimize this impact.
+When these improvements are completed and functioning to manage livestock appropriately, they result in less disturbance and therefore lessen the severity of new noxious weed infestations.
+This is a result of sound grazing management which is achieved through prudent use of infrastructure including fencing, watering facilities, and cattleguards.
 Furthermore, the treatments of the noxious weed species identified will establish control with an eventual aim at eradication from the grazing allotments.
 From this achievement, a more proactive response of early detection and rapid response could be implemented.

-Alternative 2: Under the alternative two we could also expect a beneficial impact on noxious and invasive weed populations as the most important effect of range improvements is their function in managing cattle to where they need to be on the ground and at the appropriate time.
-Although disturbances related to construction and maintenance of range improvements can initially create new infestations, the best management practices in our current Resource Management Plan minimize this impact.
-These practices include washing equipment, utilizing weed free materials and limiting disturbances when possible.
-When these improvements are completed and functioning to manage livestock appropriately they result in less disturbance and therefore lessen the severity of new noxious weed infestations.
+Alternative 2: Under Alternative 2, a beneficial impact on noxious and invasive weed populations could also be expected, as the most important effect of range improvements is their function in influencing the locations and timing of cattle presence.
+Although disturbances related to construction and maintenance of range improvements can initially create new infestations, the best management practices in the CCDO's current Resource Management Plan minimize this impact.
+These practices include washing equipment, utilizing weed free materials, and limiting disturbances when possible.
+When these improvements are completed and functioning to manage livestock appropriately, they result in less disturbance and therefore lessen the severity of new noxious weed infestations.
 This is a result of sound grazing management which is achieved through prudent use of infrastructure including fencing, watering facilities and cattleguards.
 Furthermore, the treatments of the noxious weed species identified will establish control with an eventual aim at eradication from the grazing allotments.
 From this achievement, a more proactive response of early detection and rapid response could be implemented.